 - sexual orientation, gender identity and gender expression

 - record of offences (employment only)

-In implementing the Code at Toronto Met, we have two policies that inform how Toronto Met community members interact and the role that all individuals play in ensuring the full and equal participation and dignity of all students, faculty and staff at the university.
-Toronto Met’s Discrimination and Harassment Prevention Policy and Sexual Violence Policy continue to apply on campus, as well as off-campus and online when engaging in university-related activities.
+In implementing the Code at TMU, we have two policies that inform how TMU community members interact and the role that all individuals play in ensuring the full and equal participation and dignity of all students, faculty and staff at the university.
+TMU’s Discrimination and Harassment Prevention Policy and Sexual Violence Policy continue to apply on campus, as well as off-campus and online when engaging in university-related activities.